y-nabeelxd/pip-package-installer/README.md

 # pip-package-installer

 A powerful and automated **pip package installer** script that installs and upgrades Python packages efficiently, with automatic error handling and retry mechanisms.
+(200+ pip packages)

 ## 📌 Features
 - Checks if **pip** is installed and installs it if missing.